MoazHassan2022/CONNECT-IT-Solutions/README.md

   <img src="./Images/Another client looking on solved tickets and the recently solved ticket is there.png">
 </li>
 <li>
-  <h4>Filter Tickets(Filter could be applied any where: "manage your tickets", "solved tickets" and "pending tickets").</h4>
+  <h4>Filter Tickets(Filters could be applied at any where: "manage your tickets", "solved tickets" and "pending tickets").</h4>
   <img src="./Images/Filter Tickets.png">
 </li>
 <li>